-6. From the a.c. supply circuit the supply passes to an A.C. control box, via an A.C. junction box.
+6. On Pre Mod.417 aircraft the a.c. supply passes to an A.C. control box, via an A.C. junction box.
+On Post Mod.417 aircraft, however, the supply is fed to the A.C. control box via an A.C. junction box and an A.C. distribution box.
 The junction box is mounted aft of the cabin starboard shelf and the A.C. control box is mounted on the port side of the front fuselage at frame 17A in the radio bay above the radio sets, and contains a torque switch and relay, which control the a.c. supply to the magnetic amplifier.
+The A.C. distribution box is situated on the starboard side of the cabin aft of the pilot's seat being mounted on the upper surface of the longeron tie member at frame 13.